 How to Cook a 7-Bone Roast

-And like beef chuck generally, the 7-bone also has a lot of connective tissue (i.e. gristle) in it that would be tough to chew if you roasted it.
+When it comes to a bone-in or boneless roast, bone-in roasts are always preferable, whether you're braising or roasting, because the bone adds amazing flavor and moisture.
+And, like beef chuck in general, the 7-bone also has a lot of connective tissue (i.e. gristle) that would be tough to chew if you cooked it without any liquid.
 But the long, slow application of moist heat basically melts away those chewy bits and enriches the braising liquid, which can then be used to make a fantastic sauce.

-However, if you truly don't have a piece of stovetop cookware that's big enough to accommodate a whole 7-bone roast, you can always brown it under the broiler (both sides) and then transfer it to your baking dish, along with some liquid like beef stock, for slow braising in the oven.
+It is preferable to brown the outside of the meat before braising, which in addition to color adds a lot of flavor and texture, but considering the size of this roast, you may not have the right pan.
+If you don't have a piece of stovetop cookware that's big enough to accommodate a whole 7-bone roast, you can always brown it under the broiler (both sides) and then transfer it to your baking dish, along with some liquid like beef stock, for slow braising in the oven.

 This roast is rich and flavorful with a nice beefy taste.
 The slow cooking allows the cartilage to break down and melt into the meat, tenderizing while making for a juicy roast.

 Recipes for a 7-Bone Roast

 A flavorful liquid and a lot of time are what you need for a successful dish.
 Combining the roast with wine, broth, and a variety of vegetables, and allowing it all to cook for several hours will result in a tender and flavorful meal.